RenegadeMinds/testbed/Atomic Transactions.md

 Here we will walk through performing an atomic transaction on the Xaya regtest private network.

 To follow along in this tutorial, you will need access to 2 regtest nodes.
 These can be separate computers or you can run the second node inside of a virtual machine (VM) such as Oracle's VirtualBox.
+You can also run the second regtest node on a different port.
+Alternatively, you can use multiple wallets and the `-rpcwallet=` option to specify which wallet to use for each command.
+Using 2 wallets is likely the easiest option for most people.
+This tutorial uses 2 machines each with a single wallet.

 Before proceeding here, read the [regtest](Regtestnet) tutorial and set up 2 nodes.
 You will need to mine regtest CHI to maturity, so it's easiest to simply mine 101+ blocks on each node so that you have at least 1 spendable output.